aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/using-docker.md

     This will create two files in your working directory, `genesis.blob` and `waypoint.txt`.

-9. To recap, in your working directory, you should have a list of files:
+9. <span id="docker-files">To recap, in your working directory, you should have a list of files:</span>

     - `docker-compose.yaml` docker compose file to run validator and fullnode
     - `keys` folder, which includes:
       - `public-keys.yaml`: Public keys for the owner account, consensus, networking (from step 4).